Copyright 2018. Asian Pacific Islander Caucus. All Rights Reserved.

-Vananh Nguyen, MPH is the Project and Grant Coordinator at Asian Health & Service Center in Portland, OR.
 Vananh received her bachelor degrees (BS and BA) in Bioresource Research and International Studies, and earned a Master in Public Health (MPH) from Oregon State University.
-Her MPH training concentrated in Mental Health and Epidemiology, especially in refugees and immigrants.
 Vananh is most interested in community-based participatory as well as epidemiological studies on health disparities among Asian and Pacific Islander population.
 Vananh was the 2015-2017 APIC Treasurer.